iamsubhranil/VirtualMachine/README.md

 17. prntl : Print a full line.
 This basically `print` + `\n`.

             prntl ^%d ^_a
-18. inpti : Input a integer from the user (See operands.h).
+18. inpti : Input a integer from the user (See opcodes.h).

             inpti ^\sEnter\sa\snumber\s:\s _number // Output : 'Enter a number : ', user input will be stored in "number" variable
 19. mod : Perform arithmetic modulus between two arguments.